sandhya144/MockMate/README.md

+# MockMate
-# MockMate — AI-Powered Mock Interviews Voice Assistant
+### AI-Powered Mock Interview Voice Assistant

- “Don’t practice until you get it right — practice until you can’t get it wrong.”
+*"Don’t practice until you get it right — practice until you can’t get it wrong."*

  **MockMate** helps you do exactly that.
 Meet your **AI interviewer**, get **real-time feedback**, and **master your dream role** — all in one place.